 Restraining orders restrict one named person from contacting or coming within a certain distance of another named person for a specific amount of time.
 The orders are preventative measures to protect victims of domestic violence from any future act of domestic violence.
 The orders provide for no contact for the victim as well as his or her family and/or other relevant persons (such as friends or roommates).
-The orders also bar the defendant from going to the residence or work place of the victim.
+The orders also bar the defendant from going to the residence or workplace of the victim.

-Restraining orders are court-ordered documents and do not automatically expire if the victim and abuser reconciles.
+Restraining orders are court-ordered documents and do not automatically expire if the victim and abuser reconcile.
 If the victim and abuser come into contact while the order is in place — even if the contact is made willingly from both parties, such as attending therapy together — the defendant can still face criminal charges.

-TROs in New Jersey
+Temporary Restraining Orders (TRO) in New Jersey

-Temporary restraining orders, or TROs, are court ordered to temporarily protect a victim of domestic violence from their abuser.
+Temporary ex parte restraining orders, or TROs, are court-ordered to temporarily protect a victim of domestic violence from their abuser.
 A plaintiff can file a domestic violence complaint and ask for a TRO with the Domestic Violence Unit of the Family Division, located at the County Courthouse, or with a local police department.
 If filed locally, the complaint must be taken at a police department local to where the plaintiff lives or is sheltered, where the defendant lives, or where the act of domestic violence took place.

 If the complaint is made locally, the police will contact a municipal court judge, who will hear the request and may issue a TRO in person or over the phone.
 If the complaint is made with the Family Division, court staff will meet with the victim to determine eligibility for the TRO.
-Afterwards, a judge or domestic violence hearing officer will hear the case as soon as possible and may order the TRO.
+Afterward, a judge or domestic violence hearing officer will hear the case as soon as possible and may order the TRO.